-Stage Details Purpose Dates Definitive Stages Stage 1 To prepare and agree a Delivery (Regulations 5-10) To prepare and agree a Delivery Agreement comprising a Timetable and a Community Involvement Scheme which together set out the Plan preparation process.
-Stage 2 Review and develop Evidence Base (Regulation 14) [includes Call for Candidate Sites] To establish a robust evidence base to inform Plan preparation and to provide baseline information against which to undertake Plan appraisal.
+Stage Details Purpose Dates Definitive Stages Stage 1 Delivery Agreement (Regulations 5-10) To prepare and agree a Delivery Agreement comprising a Timetable and a Community Involvement Scheme which together set out the Plan preparation process.
+Feb 2014 Stage 2 Review and develop Evidence Base (Regulation 14) [includes Call for Candidate Sites] To establish a robust evidence base to inform Plan preparation and to provide baseline information against which to undertake Plan appraisal.
 On going Stage 3 Pre-deposit participation (Regulation 14) To develop and assess the Plan's vision and objectives and consider a number of strategic growth and spatial options.
-Dec 2016 Stage 4 age 4 Pre - Deposit consultation (Regulations 15 & 16) Pre - Deposit to consult on the Plan's preferred strategy, key policies and strategic development proposals.
-Stage 5 Deposit consultation (Regulations 17-19) To consult on the Deposit Plan and to allow for formal representations to be made.
-Nov 2018 Indicative Stages ı Stage 6 Overlap with Stage 7 Focussed Changes (optional) The Council will, if necessary, publish and consult upon focussed changes to the Plan as an addendum to the Plan.
-July 2019 Stage 7 Submission (Regulation 22) The Council will formally submit the LDP and supporting documentation (including representations) to the Welsh Government.
-Stage 8 Examination (Regulation 23) An Inspector will independently assess the Plan in terms of its soundness.
-Aug 2019 Stage 9 Inspector's Report (Regulation 24) An Inspector will present to the Council his / her Report which will be binding on the Council.
-June 2020 Stage 10 Adoption (Regulation 25) The Council will resolve to adopt the LDP.
-July 2020
+Dec 2016 Stage 4 Pre - Deposit consultation (Regulations 15 & 16) To consult on the Plan's preferred strategy, key policies and strategic development proposals.
+Nov 2017 Stage 5 Deposit consultation (Regulations 17-19) To consult on the Deposit Plan and to allow for formal representations to be made.
+Sept 2019 Indicative Stages 1 Stage 6 Overlap with Stage 7 Focused Changes (optional) This is no longer a statutory requirement as per the guidance in the Development Plans Manual (Ed 3).
+N/A Stage 7 Submission (Regulation 22) The Council will formally submit the LDP and supporting documentation (including representations) to the Welsh Government.
+Oct 2020 Stage 8 Examination (Regulation 23) An Inspector will independently assess the Plan in terms of its soundness.
+Jan 2021 Stage 9 Inspector's Report (Regulation 24) An Inspector will present to the Council his / her Report which will be binding on the Council.
+Oct 2021 Stage 10 Adoption (Regulation 25) The Council will resolve to adopt the LDP.
+Nov 2021 Stage 11 Monitoring and Review The Council is required to monitor the Plan to ensure that it remains up to date, effective and relevant.
+An annual monitoring report (AMR) will be prepared and submitted to WG each year which will set out how the Plan is performing.
+Ongoing